 - Blood tests to evaluate if you have anemia or metabolic changes

-Dizziness and Fainting Treatment
+Dizziness and Fainting Treatment in NYC

 Some causes of dizziness or fainting are minor and don’t require treatment beyond avoiding triggers such as dehydration, standing in one place or becoming overheated.
 Once it’s determined that you aren’t in danger from heart problems or other traumatic diseases, your doctor advises you on the best lifestyle changes for your condition.
 Treatment for other causes of lightheadedness, dizziness or fainting depends on the underlying cause.